aws-samples/iceberg-streaming-examples/README.md

 In the case of Amazon Web Services on AWS Glue, Amazon EMR or Amazon EMR Serverless.

-Remember also that these jobs and code can be adapted for **batch mode easily** (and remember that you can use Kafka as batch source!).
-A batch job is just a special streaming job with a start and an end.
+Remember also that these jobs and code can be adapted for **batch mode** easily (and remember that you can use Kafka as batch source!).
+A batch job is just a special streaming job with a start and an end anyway.

 ## IoT Scenarios